i3p9/txt-in-a-bottle/README.md

 # Text in a bottle

 text-in-a-bottle is a fast webapp made in Python to create and share text or code snippets.

-For now it supports basic text creation and sharing.
+It also has a feature to create super fast web pages with Markdown Support.

 ## TODO